gbmhunter/blog/content/electronics/communication-protocols/mqtt-protocol/_index.md

 mosquitto
 ```

 By default the above command will start a MQTT broker listening on port `1883`.
 The broker will not run as a daemon, so you can stop the broker with `Ctrl-C` (or equivalent).
+It also uses the following defaults:

+- No authentication

 You can listen to all system topics by subscribing to `$SYS/#`.